njohnson68/CS_4395_Portfolio/README.md

 ## Chatbot
 I made a chatbot that can carry on a limited conversation in a particular domain using a knowledge base.
 The chatbot is also able to learn information about the user such as name and hometown.
 I am using the same knowledge base from the Web Crawler assignment, so the chatbot is able to answer some questions about the Dallas Stars.
 Here is the link to the chatbot: https://bot.dialogflow.com/6e57a3ce-8e2b-4705-9f41-21c79f72cf79.
 The report for the chatbot can be found [here](npj190000_chatbot_report.pdf).
 I used Google's DialogFlow to help make this chatbot.

+## Text Classification 2
+In [this](npj190000_textclassification2.pdf) program, I practiced using Keras.
+I used the same data set from Text Classification 1 to do this assignment.